 When it’s time to update GIMP, you don’t want to lose all your custom settings like fonts, brushes, plugins, and other configuration details.
 Many tutorials tell you that it’s ok to put your files in the main GIMP system folder, but they may be overwritten during version updates.

-To make sure that all your settings stay nice and safe, be sure to install any customizations in your profile’s GIMP folder, instead of in the system GIMP folder.
+To ensure that all your settings stay nice and safe, install any customizations in your profile’s GIMP folder, instead of in the system GIMP folder.
 Any other preferences that can be transferred to the new version will also be stored there automatically.

 How to Update GIMP on Windows 10